chr15m/sitefox/README.md

   ; BIND_ADDRESS & PORT env vars set host & port.
   (-> (web/start)
     (.then (fn [app host port]
-      ; reload the routes when the server js is recompiled (reloader (partial #'setup-routes app))
+      ; reload the routes when the server js is modified (recompiled) (reloader (partial #'setup-routes app))
       ; set up the routes for the first time (setup-routes app)))))